CPS closing School gifted program

 Click here for original article

-"I do think eliminating an entire gifted program when options are dwindling rapidly is a big problem," said Marla Vender, parent of a second-grader at the South Loop gifted program.
+"I do think eliminating an entire gifted program when options are dwindling rapidly is a big problem," said Marla Vender, parent of a second-grader at the School gifted program.

 Ben Shanbaum, whose daughter just started in kindergarten at the school this year, said he would have explored other gifted programs in the city if he had known the program eventually would be eliminated.